Archive - News Article

 According to the Texas Department of State Health Services, there have been 586 cases reported in Texas this year.
 Out of those cases, there have been 21 fatalities.
 No cases have been reported in Howard County.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

-â€˘ TIFFANY ANN ELDER, 30, of 2600 Langley, was arrested Thursday on charges of possession of a controlled substance â one gram or less and possession of marijuana â more than two ounces and less than four ounces.
+â€˘ TIFFANY ANN ELDER, 30, of 2600 Langley, was arrested Thursday on charges of possession of a controlled substance and possession of marijuana â€“ two ounces or less.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today: